Temperature-responsive polymer

 Temperature-responsive polymers or thermoresponsive polymers are polymers that exhibit drastic and discontinuous changes in their physical properties with temperature.
 The term is commonly used when the property concerned is solubility in a given solvent, but it may also be used when other properties are affected.
 Thermoresponsive polymers belong to the class of stimuli-responsive materials, in contrast to temperature-sensitive (for short, thermosensitive) materials, which change their properties continuously with environmental conditions.

 In a stricter sense, thermoresponsive polymers display a miscibility gap in their temperature-composition diagram.
 Depending on whether the miscibility gap is found at high or low temperatures, either an upper critical solution temperature (UCST) or a lower critical solution temperature (LCST) exists.

 Research mainly focuses on polymers that show thermoresponsivity in aqueous solution.
 Promising areas of application are tissue engineering, liquid chromatography, drug delivery and bioseparation.
 Only a few commercial applications exist, for example, cell culture plates coated with an LCST-polymer.

 History

 The theory of thermoresponsive polymer (similarly, microgels) begins in the 1940s with work from Flory and Huggins who both independently produced similar theoretical expectations for polymer in solution with varying temperature.

 The effects of external stimuli on particular polymers were investigated in the 1960s by Heskins and Guillet.
 They established 32°C as the lower critical solution temperature (LCST) for poly(N-isopropylacrylamide).
+While PNIPA was synthesised soon after the synthesis of acrylamide monomer, it's first patented use was as a rodent repellent.